tylerp97/sports-analytics-portfolio/nfl-big-data-bowl/README.md

 Developed as part of the **NFL Big Data Bowl** competition.
 This project creates a custom "in-stride" metric that quantifies how quarterback ball placement affects receiver acceleration and route disruption around the catch point.

-Using frame-level player tracking data, the analysis connects receiver speed-up and slow-down to passing efficiency and play outcomes — surfacing a dimension of QB accuracy that traditional completion percentage ignores.
+Using frame-level player tracking data, the analysis connects receiver speed-up and slow-down to passing efficiency and play outcomes and attempts to surface a dimension of QB accuracy that traditional completion percentage ignores.

 ---